 - All volunteers must be willing to submit to a background check.

-- All volunteers must pass a knowledge check.
+- All volunteers must complete a knowledge check.

-- There must be 2 adults in every classroom, except Sr. High.
+- There must be 2 adults in every classroom, except Jr. and Sr. High.

 There is no registration fee for our Sunday program.
-However, parents are asked to support the program by volunteering their time and pledging regularly once they feel that First Church is their home.
+However, parents are asked to support the program once they feel that First Church is their home by volunteering their time and pledging regularly.

 You can get a registration form from the Director of Family Programming, or you can fill one out electronically here.